alexandern17/test-readme/README.md

 	}
 }];
 ```
-The response can be passed to the `processResponse` method as a parameter as shown above.
+The response can be passed to the `processResponse` method as a parameter, as shown above.
 This method returns the response to the SDK to process - attaching any capture, track or optimize instructions to the Interaction.

 *Note:*
 - This will send a `POST` request to Thunderhead ONE or Salesforce Interaction Studio.